tgross/concourse-http-publish-resource/README.md

 A: No. I want to implement `check` and `in`.

 Q: Why not use [`http-put-resource`](https://github.com/lorands/http-put-resource)
-A: Because I don't want to have to trust a community-built Docker image for artifact uploads, and because having a whole-ass custom golang application to do a HTTP PUT seems excessive.
-Also, I want to include archiving as part of the push process.
+A: That resource publishes an entire directory, which means it has no reasonable way to implement `check` with the hash of the uploaded files.
+I also don't want to have to trust a community-built Docker image for artifact uploads, and because having a whole-ass custom golang application to do a HTTP PUT seems excessive.
+And it has no license. =(